sarefo/sarefo.github.io/DuoNat/documentation/Claude DuoNat Whitepaper.md

 ### External data processing
 As I'm currently without server-side functionality, I process some data using local python scripts.
 + taxonHierarchy.json is updated using the script data/processing/hierarchy/updateHierarchy.py
-+ there's a workflow for adding taxon info and sets. this is in data/processing/taxonSets.
++ there's a workflow for adding taxon info and pairs. this is in data/processing/taxonPairs.
-+ data/processing/range has a script to add range data to sets from single taxa.
++ data/processing/range has a script to add range data to pairs from single taxa.

 ## LLM behavior requirements
 + if a task seems complicated, please think it through step by step, explaining your reasoning.